Trump pick to lead federal watchdog agency withdraws after offensive text messages were revealed

 “I will be withdrawing myself from Thursday’s HSGAC hearing to lead the Office of Special Counsel because unfortunately I do not have enough Republican votes at this time,” Ingrassia posted in an online message.
 “I appreciate the overwhelming support that I have received throughout the process and will continue to serve President Trump and the administration to Make America Great Again!”
 HSGAC is the Senate Committee on Homeland Security & Governmental Affairs.

-The post came after Senate Majority Leader John Thune had said he hoped the White House would withdraw Ingrassia's nomination.
+Asked for comment on Ingrassia withdrawing his name from consideration, the White House said simply, “He is no longer the nominee.”
+But Ingrassia’s post came after Senate Majority Leader John Thune had said he hoped the White House would withdraw Ingrassia’s nomination and several GOP senators said they would not support him.

+“I’m a no,” said Wisconsin Sen. Ron Johnson, who sits on the committee that would’ve taken up Ingrassia’s nomination.
+“It never should have got this far.”

 Republicans have been able to muscle through the vast majority of Trump’s nominees in roll call votes despite stiff Democratic opposition.
 But there have been sporadic instances when Republicans have pushed back, generally behind the scenes, showing there are limits to their support.